cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Now we can assert something about this new page!

 {% video local /img/snippets/first-test-click-30fps.mp4 %}

+{% note info %}
+{% fa fa-magic %} Seeing IntelliSense in your spec files is as easy as adding a single special comment line.
+Read about {% url 'Intelligent Code Completion' intelligent-code-completion#Triple-slash-directives %}.
+{% endnote %}

 ## {% fa fa-check-square-o %} Step 4: Make an assertion